suchipi/little-api/README.md

 # little-api

-`little-api` is a wrapper around express and XHRs that gives you a nice JSON-over-HTTP RPC server and client with little configuration.
+`little-api` is a wrapper around express, XHRs, and WebSockets that gives you a nice JSON-over-HTTP/WS RPC server and client with little configuration.

 ## Installation